DataFire/Integrations/integrations/generated/google_oslogin/README.md

   * username `string`: The username of the POSIX account.

 ### SshPublicKey
-* SshPublicKey `object`: The SSH public key information associated with a Directory API User.
+* SshPublicKey `object`: The SSH public key information associated with a Google account.
   * expirationTimeUsec `string`: An expiration time in microseconds since epoch.
-  * fingerprint `string`: The SHA-256 fingerprint of the SSH public key.
+  * fingerprint `string`: Output only.
+The SHA-256 fingerprint of the SSH public key.
   * key `string`: Public key text in SSH format, defined by